top of page

 • "Xmas" has been used since the mid-1500s.
 The letter X is the first letter in the Greek word for Christ.

-• For the entire holiday shopping season, the NRF estimates sales could reach $966 billion in 2023.
+• For the entire holiday shopping season, the NRF estimates sales could reach between $979.5 billion and $989 billion in 2024

 Have a Happy Holiday.